June 3

 Spurgeon’s Daily Help

-far-away look, so frequent in departing moments, should have come much sooner.
-Commend us to the example of the Hebrew king, who fasted and wore sackcloth while the child was yet alive.
-Wisely did he foresee the uselessness of lamenting when the scene should close.
-"Can I bring him back again?" is one of the most serious of questions.
+at the end of life should have come much sooner.
+We should follow the example of the Hebrew king who fasted and wore sackcloth while his child was still alive, knowing that there’s no point in mourning after the end has come.
+“Can I bring him back again?” is one of life’s most serious questions.

 Public domain content from Daily Help by Charles Spurgeon.